 Final Thoughts on Where To Stay in Key West

-That being said, the best place for you really depends on what you want to get out of your trip\1 Whether you’re looking for interesting historic attractions, peaceful beaches, or a Florida road trip stopover, we hope this guide has helped you narrow down your options.
+That being said, the best place for you really depends on what you want to get out of your trip.
+Whether you’re looking for interesting historic attractions, peaceful beaches, things to do in Key West with kids, or a Florida road trip stopover, we hope this guide has helped you narrow down your options.

 Did we miss anything?
 Let us know in the comments!